xnfy520/extjs/docs/guides/command_compiler/README.md

         exclude -not -namespace Ext and \
         ...

-The above `exclude` command will exclude from the current set any classes that are not in the `Ext` namespace.
+The `exclude` command excludes from the current set any classes that are not in the `Ext` namespace.

 ### The `all` Set

 In some cases, it is very handy to restore the current set to all files or to the empty set.
-To do this, you simply use `include` or `exclude` with the `-all` switch.
+To do this, simply use `include` or `exclude` with the `-all` switch.
 To build on the previous example:

     sencha compile -classpath=sdk/src \